killthekitten/truefactor-ruby/README.md

 #Truefactor::Settings[:tfid_type] = :username #email by default
 ```

+This is it!
+Other features (verified requests/responses/paired devices) are optional and mostly useful for very sensitive applications.
+Pull requests on how to simplify the installation are welcome.

-(optional) if you have any *critical actions* in your app: money transfer, destroying a repo or showing an API key, you can protect them from XSS/extensions/widgets and even device compromise with *Verified Requests*.
+If you have any *critical actions* in your app: money transfer, destroying a repo or showing an API key, you can protect them from XSS/extensions/widgets and even device compromise with *Verified Requests*.
 Just add Truefactor JS SDK:
 ```
 <script src="https://truefactor.io/sdk.js"></script>
 <% if current_user %>